Find any Australian or New Zealand company or fund (dead or alive) by using SEARCH above or go directly to the site:

-Often a company's shares are suspended from quotation for months or even years before it is either delisted or reinstated to quotation.
+Often a company's shares are suspended from quotation for months or even years (now a maximum of 3 years) before it is either delisted or reinstated to quotation.

 As a general rule we monitor all companies suspended from quotation, whether they are in external administration or not.